Traben-0/Entity_Model_Features/README.md

 It should also go without saying EMF is NOT compatible with dorianpb's CEM and OptiFabric.
 #### Required
 - [Entity Texture Features (ETF)](https://modrinth.com/mod/entitytexturefeatures):
-  EMF uses several features from my other mod ETF, so it is recommended *(and will one day soon be mandatory for some things I have planned)*
+  EMF uses several features from my other mod ETF, so it is required.

 #### Highly recommended
 - [Entity Culling](https://modrinth.com/mod/entityculling): This mod does wonders for reducing entity rendering lag, doing even more than Sodium's included entity culling.
+This is very beneficial when using animation heavy packs like Fresh Animations.

 ## Fresh Animations?